Essentially Decentralized Conjugate Gradients: Summary

 \section{Summary}

-This note presented a decentralized version of the conjugate gradient algorithm for solving structured linear systems of equations over networks.
-We have proven theoretical convergence in a finite number of steps and shown practically superlinear convergence.
-Moreover, we characterized the convergence rate in terms of the eigenvalues of the underlying linear system.
-Future work will investigate the design of communication topologies for optimizing convergence bounds.
-Moreover, tightening these bounds in terms of the spectrum of the coefficient matrix seems possible.
+This note presented an {essentially} decentralized version of the conjugate gradient algorithm for solving structured systems of linear equations over networks. {The proposed algorithm achieves exact convergence in a finite number of steps, and the number of steps is a priorily computable.
+In examples, it has shown practically superlinear convergence.} Future work will investigate the design of communication topologies to optimize convergence rate.